Save the Date!

 The topic of Glenn’s talk will be “We Are Outside, Damnit!”
 From Glenn – “One of the pervasive false narratives of the outdoors—that people of color are not in it because they are somehow disinclined to be—is used to justify why non-whites are not subjects of advertisements, don’t frequent public lands, or are not leaders in the conservation movement.
 Allowing this disconnect to play out as exclusionary does not bode well for a country undergoing rapid demographic change and escalating environmental challenges.”

-The 2018 WSTC Trails Conference is only days away and we’ve posted an updated Conference Program as well as a description of the conference Field Sessions.
+The 2018 WSTC Trails Conference is only days away and we’ve posted the Final Conference Program as well as a description of the conference Field Sessions.

 If you haven’t already registered for the WSTC Trails Conference act now of you’ll miss out on Washington’s only statewide trails conference!